patrickfleith/ICS/README.md

-This project I had to built an Image Compression System
+This is an Image Compression System